 Alaska Gov. Mike Dunleavy nominated Tsukada on March 15 in a letter to Secretary of Commerce Gina Raimondo, under provisions of Section 302 of the Magnuson-Stevens Fishery Conservation and Management Act (MSA).

 In second place for the Alaska seat on the federal council, the governor nominated Samuel Rabung, director of the Alaska Division of Commercial Fisheries.
 The third person Dunleavy listed for consideration was Tom Taube, deputy director of the Alaska Division of Sport Fisheries.

 Dunleavy cited Tsukada for his career focused heavily on various aspects of fisheries.

-CVRF, as one of the six CDQ groups, receives allocations of Bering Sea and Aleutian Islands crab and groundfish for the economic and social benefit of residents of 20 rural communities, to support their subsistence fishing.
+CVRF, as one of the six CDQ groups, receives allocations of Bering Sea and Aleutian Islands crab and groundfish for the economic and social benefits of residents of their 20 rural community members to support their subsistence fishery lifestyles.